 The immune system makes antibodies to particular substances that the body is sensitive to.
 These antibodies sit in the skin waiting to come in contact with the protein of allergens.
 Upon this happening they initiate a response to attack and destroy the invader.
-In atopic dogs this is an over reaction to a usually harmless substance.
+In atopic pets this is an over-reaction to a usually harmless substance.

 Chronic self trauma can lead on to other skin diseases such as bacterial pyodermas.

-Studies have shown that in families where the dam and sire both had atopic skin diseases, up to 60% of their off spring will develop an allergic disease.
+Studies have shown that in families where both parents had atopic skin diseases, up to 60% of their off spring will develop an allergic disease.
 Where as the off spring of two dogs that are unaffected by skin allergies this figure can be reduced down to 10%.

 What are the signs?